caiovigo/academic_website/content/author/admin/_index.md

 # List qualifications (such as academic degrees)
 [[education.courses]]
-  course = "PhD in Economics" <br> "  Graduate Certificate in Data Science" institution = "The University of Kansas (KU)" year = 2021
+  course = "PhD in Economics"
+  institution = "The University of Kansas (KU)" year = 2021